DinSeid/alx-low_level_programming/0x0F-function_pointers/README.md

  - Write a program that performs simple operations.

  - Write a program that prints the opcodes of its own main function.

+ - Write a program that prints the opcodes of its own main function.